 If you are using full-leaf loose tea then it is ideal to use an infuser or tea ball to separate the loose tea leaves from your tea.

 You can also add tea leaves to your pot or cup and strain them out by using a strainer while serving.

 Choose a small brewing cup or vessel with a capacity of holding 200-300 ml of liquid.

 It is ideal to soak green tea leaves for a good 2-3 minutes and not much longer than that.
 If you soak green tea for 4-5 minutes it will turn bitter in taste.

 Why green tea should not be boiled?

-Green tea contains beneficial EGCG and antioxidants (catechins) and boiling it will result in lost some of these beneficial content.
-Also, if you add green tea directly into boiling water it will release more tannin's which makes green tea taste bitter.
+Green tea contains beneficial EGCG and antioxidants (catechins) and boiling it will result in losing some of these beneficial content.
+Also, if you add green tea directly into boiling water it will release more tannin’s which makes green tea taste bitter.

 Can green tea expire?

 Every green tea brand adds the expiry date on the product which is mostly best before 12 months from packaging.
 But does it mean it will get wasted after 12 months the answer is no green tea does not expire even after the expiry date is over.

 The natural oil in green tea will get evaporated over time which results in a weaker aroma and flavor.
 But you can increase its shelf life by storing it correctly in an airtight container which blocks light fully.